Table of Contents

 - High blood pressure

 - Kidney dysfunction or failure

 - Coronary artery disease or other heart conditions

 - Diabetes treatment with medication that exacerbates other issues

-If you have any of these secondary conditions and can provide medical evidence for them, you may be able to increase your VA diabetes rating with a rating increase claim.
+If you have any of these secondary conditions as a previous service member and can provide medical evidence for them, you may be able to increase your VA diabetes rating with a rating increase claim.
 Filing this type of VA claim triggers an extra review by the VA and an additional diagnostic code to add to your current claim and rating.
 If your rating increases, your compensation could, too.

 It’s important to speak with a VA disability attorney to help you decide which type of claim to file and what information to include with your claim for a potential increase to your rating and compensation amount.

 Additionally, secondary conditions relating to diabetes could boost your VA diabetes rating and disability compensation.
 Conditions like foot infections, kidney dysfunction, and heart problems may relate to your diabetes and, therefore, could be considered by the VA as part of a claim for an increased rating.

 It may be beneficial to connect with a medical professional to discuss your situation and condition and determine the best avenue for getting the disability rating and compensation you deserve for your service-connected type II diabetes.
 Another option is to hire a VA disability attorney who can update you on your claim’s status, and be your main point of contact throughout the claims and appeals processes.
 If you have any questions or concerns, reach out to a Benefits Advisor today for a free evaluation.